simylein/minecraft-server/README.md

 ```
 Important settings are:
 ```
-max-players=            (limuts the maximumg amount of players on the server at the same time
+max-players=            (limuts the maximumg amount of players on the server at the same time)
-                        [Warning large numbers may impact performance]) difficulty=             (defines ingame difficulty) [peaceful, easy, normal, hard] view-distance=          (defines number of ingame chnuks to be rendered) [Warning large numbers may impact performance] enforce-whitelist=      (enforces the whitelist) [I would strongely recomment to set this to true] white-list=             (turns on the whitelist) [I would strongely recomment to set this to true] online-mode=            (runs server in online mode with Mojang authentication) [I would strongely recomment to set this to true] motd=                   (this will be displayed in the menu below your server - chose what you like) server-port=            (default by 25565.
-Only importent if you are dealing with multiple server) [if you run multiple servers each server wants to have its own port] max-tick-time=          (default by 60000.
-Time in millisecound until the server considers itself as crashed) gamemode=               (default survival.
+                        [Warning large numbers may impact performance]

+difficulty=             (defines ingame difficulty) [peaceful, easy, normal, hard]

+view-distance=          (defines number of ingame chnuks to be rendered)
+                        [Warning large numbers may impact performance]

+white-list=             (turns on the whitelist) [I would strongely recomment to set this to true]

+motd=                   (this will be displayed in the menu below your server - chose what you like)

+server-port=            (default by 25565.
+Only importent if you are dealing with multiple server)
+                        [if you run multiple servers each server wants to have its own port]

+gamemode=               (default survival.
 Defines your game mode.
+For creative server replace with creative)
+                        [survival/creative/adventure/spectator]

-For creative server replace with creative) sync-chunk-writes=      (stores your changes) [I would strongely recomment to set this to true] spawn-protection=       (the number of block at the worldspawn only operators can touch)
+spawn-protection=       (the number of block at the worldspawn only operators can touch)

+pvp=                    (ability for player to do damage to oneanother) [true/false]

+enable-command-block    (enables command blocks to tinker with) [true/false]
 ```
 ## scripts
 The following scripts automate the start, stop and restart procedure. <br>